Gerald Carter: College career

-Pro career
+Professional career

 Carter was selected by the Tampa Bay Buccaneers in the 9th round of the 1980 NFL draft, the 240th player taken overall.
 Carter did not make the team and was cut in August 1980.
 He was not unemployed long as he was signed by the New York Jets.
 However, Carter was mainly a backup and special teams player, appearing in just three games and not catching a single pass.

 The Jets let him go and Tampa Bay brought him back.
 For the 1981 and 1982 seasons, Carter was mainly used as a third receiver, and did not start a single game.
 In 1983, Carter finally became a starter, starting in 9 games for John McKay's 2–14 squad.
 With star quarterback Doug Williams off to the USFL, Tampa employed Jack Thompson, Jerry Golsteyn and Jeff Komlo and none were up to the task.
 In 1984, with the arrival of Steve DeBerg, Carter had his finest season as a pro.
 He started nine games, caught 60 passes for 816 yards and five touchdowns.
 Though his numbers dipped carter was a full-time starter in 1985.
 One of the games Carter played in during the 1985 season was the infamous snow bowl against the Green Bay Packers.
 Played in the snow and ice, Carter admitted years later that the weather made it hard to focus and that h and his teammates, including quarterback Steve Young, couldn't wait to get to the sidelines and warm themselves by the heaters.

 Carter was a starter for Tampa Bay over the course of the next two seasons.
 Carter's final season in Tampa, he played for Ray Perkins, the third coach Carter played for during his career in Tampa Bay.
 In what would be the final season of his NFL career, Carter caught 38 passes for 586 yards and five touchdown receptions.
 In first game of the 1987 season, Carter caught a touchdown from DeBerg as the Buccaneers defeated the Atlanta Falcons 48–10 in Perkins' debut as Tampa head coach.
 During training camp in 1988, Carter injured his hamstring, and struggled to recover, and was cut that summer before the season started.